 Currently, she is an Adjunct Professor, and master class instructor at Chapman.
-Ms. Kitic has also lead master classes at USC's Thornton
+Ms. Kitic has also lead master classes and did guest teaching

-School of Music, the University of Irvine, The Classical Singers Association, Saddleback College in Mission Viejo, CA, and the Orange County
+at USC's Thornton School of Music, the University of Irvine, The Classical Singers Association, Saddleback College in Mission Viejo, CA, the

-High School of the Arts.
-All this while operating a private vocal studio.
+Orange County High School of the Arts (OCHA), as well as in Rome, Italy.
+All this while operating a private "Milena Kitic Vocal Studio".

-Ms. Kitic is a member of NATS, (National Association of Teaches of Singing), and NATS-LA (National Association of Teachers of Singing, Los Angeles).
+Ms. Kitic is a member of NATS, (National Association of Teaches of Singing), NATS-LA (National Association of Teachers of Singing, Los Angeles)